TrungNguyen1909/writeups/GGCTF20/index.md

 ### 7.1.1.
 Simple structures

-Finding offsets isn't a trivial task when you haven't familiar with memory, but a way to do that is to disassemble functions where that field is used.
+Finding offsets isn't a trivial task when you haven't familiar with assembly and memory, but a way to do that is to disassemble functions where that field is accessed.

 *If you are experienced in finding offsets, it is okay to skip this part.*